MarkyMooCow/S3-Final-Sprint/readme.txt

 Creators: Mark Hunter, Riley John, Heather Bartlett Project Name: S3-FinalSprint
 Description: This project takes a PGAdmin Database and a MongoDB database to make a combined video game database!
-(Disclaimer: There are and will be dupes)
+(Disclaimer: There are and will be dupes.
+Also the search queries are super strict, you'll have to search EXACTLY the name of the game.
+Capital and lowercase don't matter though, we managed to do that)

 Anyways, lets talk about setup.
 -----